Archbishop of Canterbury: Styles and privileges

 The surname of the archbishop of Canterbury is not always used in formal documents; often only the first name and see are mentioned.
-The archbishop is legally entitled to sign his name as "Cantuar" (from the Latin for Canterbury).
+The archbishop is legally entitled to sign their name as "Cantuar" (the Latin for Canterbury).
 The right to use a title as a legal signature is only permitted to bishops, peers of the Realm and peers by courtesy.
-The current archbishop of Canterbury usually signs as "+Justin Cantuar:".
+Justin Welby as archbishop of Canterbury usually signed as "+Justin Cantuar:".

 In the English and Welsh order of precedence, the archbishop of Canterbury is ranked above all individuals in the realm, with the exception of the sovereign and members of the royal family.
-Immediately below him is the lord chancellor and then the archbishop of York.
+Immediately below them is the lord chancellor and then the archbishop of York.

-Lambeth degrees

 The archbishop of Canterbury awards academic degrees, commonly called "Lambeth degrees".

 Residences

-The archbishop of Canterbury's official residence in London is Lambeth Palace.

-He also has a residence, named The Old Palace, next to Canterbury Cathedral on the site of the medieval Archbishop's Palace.
+The archbishop of Canterbury's official residence and office in London is Lambeth Palace.
+They also have an apartment within the Old Palace, next to Canterbury Cathedral which incorporates some 13th-century fabric of the medieval Archbishop's Palace.

-The archbishops had palaces on the periphery of London and on the route between London and Canterbury.